gabrielborgesdm/SimpleFinancialControl/frontend/README.md

 - [x] Besides the general Transactions View, there is a detailed transactions page, where you can sort, filter and download them as you wish.
 - [x] Transactions can be exported to CSV, XLS and JSON formats.
 - [x] Password Security Risk Component implemented.
-- [ ] Create a landing page for the application.

 ### Instalation ###
 1. Rename .env-example to .env.
 Then enter your configuration: